Signs & symptoms

 - Lentigines (sun spots)

-- Laser is one of the best treatment available for the removal of benign pigmented spots
+Laser is one of the best treatments available for getting rid of brown spots.

 With minimal side effects.